Hakman482/CNN-model/README.md

 This project can be run in two stages: **(A) simulation/data generation** and **(B) model training + evaluation**.

 ### A) Generate stator current data (MATLAB/Simulink)
-1. Open the Simulink induction motor model in `sim/`.
+1. Open the Simulink induction motor model
 2. Configure the simulation cases:
    - **Health states:** Healthy, Single-phasing, Phase-to-phase
    - **Load levels:** e.g., 0%, 25%, 50%, 75%, 100%